 The present complaint has been filed by Icon Facilitators Limited (formerly known as Icon Facilitators Private Limited) ('Complainant') against Mr. Saurabh Sharma, Proprietor of Aarav International ('the Accused') for the dishonour of cheque before Hon'ble Judicial Magistrate First Class, South West Delhi under Section 138 of the Negotiable Instruments Act, 1881 ('NI Act') for the payroll services provided by the Complainant to the Accused with service charge @ 5% and an amount of Rs.
 38,12,005/- was due from Mr. Saurabh Sharma ("the Accused") and in discharge of his liability, Mr. Saurabh Sharma issued a cheque for Rs.
 38,12,005/- to the Complainant.
 Upon presentation, the aforesaid cheque was dishonoured by the Accused bank.
 Thereafter a legal notice dated December 22, 2022 u/s 138 of the NI Act has been issued by the Complainant to the Accused calling upon the Accused to make payment of the amount due, however the Accused has failed to pay the amount due despite the issuance of notice and thereafter a complaint under Section 138 of the NI Act was filed by the Complainant against the Accused.
-The Hon'ble Court had vide an order dated January 18, 2025 issued bailable warrant against the Accused which was returned unserved.
-The Hon'ble Court has vide an order dated March 11, 2025 directed the Complainant to either file an affidavit to that effect that he has physically verified that the Accused is still residing at the given address or file fresh address in the alternative and posted the matter to April 19, 2025, which was further adjourned to June 29, 2025.
-Presently, the matter is pending and the next date of hearing is June 29, 2025.
+The matter was heard on September 06, 2024 and has been fixed for appearance of the Accused.
+Presently, the matter is pending and the next date of hearing is November 11, 2024.